Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.
 I have a dream today!”

 But now more than ever, we seem to be falling into the initiatives of disunity and conflict with encouragement to “identify” ourselves by race, sexual orientation, religion, or nationality.
-Then there are the protocols of the virus, causing more debate and discord.
+Then there are the virus protocols, causing more debate and discord.

 The Coretta Scott King Forest – a living memorial of Peace & Justice

-In 2007, a year after the war with Hezbollah, Israel announced plans to re-forest land destroyed by rockets and name it the Coretta Scott King Forest, who passed away in 2006, as a living memorial of her legacy of peace and justice.
+In 2007, a year after the war with Hezbollah, Israel announced plans to re-forest land destroyed by rockets and name it the Coretta Scott King Forest (she passed away in 2006) as a living memorial of her legacy of peace and justice.
 There was already a forest honoring her husband.

 An empty blue jays nest in snow I pause to reflect and look upon the vacant nest in the viburnum outside the library.
 I’ve shared the story about blue jays once held in disfavor as aggressive birds due to being beaked by one years ago.
-But I grew to adore them while watching the nest last summer; learning their reputation is not warranted.
+But I grew to adore them while watching the nest last summer, learning their reputation is unwarranted.

 Sadly, a hawk took the young, and the parents left.
 As I look upon the nest now, in all its beauty decorated in fluff from last night’s snow, perhaps another family will come in spring.